Ventura DUI Defense Lawyer

 Blood tests involve drawing blood from the suspect and sending it to a lab for testing, at which point lab technicians will determine whether the driver had an illegal blood alcohol content (BAC) level, meaning a BAC equaling or exceeding 0.08%.
 For certain drivers, such as commercial drivers, the limit is lowered to 0.04%.
 A breath test involves having the suspect blow into a breathalyzer device, which also analyzes the driver’s BAC.
 Like FSTs, blood and breath tests are notorious for producing inaccurate results, and may need to be disputed in your DUI case.

 Arrested for Intoxicated Driving in Oxnard?
 Contact Our Ventura DUI Attorneys

 In order to give yourself the greatest chance of avoiding penalties and getting back to your normal life, you need aggressive and highly experienced legal counsel on your side.
-Our knowledgeable team of Santa Barbara DUI lawyers is dedicated to doing everything in our power to help protect your best interests.
+Our knowledgeable team of Ventura DUI lawyers is dedicated to doing everything in our power to help protect your best interests.
 We will be honest with you.
 We’ll sit down with you at a consultation meeting and tell you what it is we can do for you in your case.
 We won’t make false promises, and we will do all that we can to represent you fairly and accurately in court.

 If you, your spouse, your child, or one of your family members has been arrested for DUI in Oxnard, Simi Valley, Thousand Oaks, Camarillo, Santa Maria, Goleta, Lompoc, or other communities in Ventura County or Santa Barbara County, call The Law Offices of Bamieh & De Smeth, PLC immediately at (805) 643-5555 for a free legal consultation regarding the charges against you or your loved one.